 Distorted leaves and "sticky" leaf surfaces are signs of aphid infestation.
 Natural enemies and diseases can often keep aphid populations under control.
-Limiting the use of insecticides other than Bacillius thuringiensis products will conserve predators and parasites that help keep aphid populations under control.
+Limiting the use of broad-spectrum insecticides will conserve predators and parasites that help keep aphid populations under control.

 The symptom of leafhopper activity is more apparent - a triangular brown spot at the tip of the leaf.
 Similar triangles may appear at the end of each lateral veinlet or the entire margin may roll upward as though scorched.
 These symptoms are known as "hopperburn".
 Other conditions may produce similar symptoms.
 Check the underside of leaves for the tiny leafhoppers to confirm that they are the cause of the problem.

 Potato leafhoppers do not overwinter in Kentucky.
 Winds carry them into the state each year from the Gulf Coast.
 They generally appear between May 25 and June 5.
 Within a few days after mating, females lay their eggs in the stems and larger leaf veins of succulent plants.
 The eggs hatch in about 10 days into the immature or nymphal stage.
 The light green, wedge-shaped nymphs are smaller than the adults and do not have wings.
 Both stages are very active.
 Adults jump or fly readily when disturbed while the nymphs run sideways across the leaf and over the edge.

 Development from egg to adult takes about three weeks in warm weather.
 Very large leafhopper populations can build up in a short time during the summer.